Karate Classes In Twickenham

 Beneficial for self defence, physical fitness, and self-discipline, it is a highly popular and efficient martial arts system dating back to feudal Japanese martial tradition.
 It’s easy to understand and safe.
 It comes with a fantastic history and is an extremely enjoyable pursuit.

 Offering Karate classes in Twickenham intended for people from all areas of life both male and female.
 We provide you with lessons for people from beginner level right through to seasoned Karate enthusiasts.
 Our Karate students could be male or female, young or old, we can help people from all avenues of life, regardless of their sex or age.

 Karate practice (Twickenham ) – Our Karate Classes in Twickenham

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-Karate: Some Historical Information At the turn of the 20th century, Anko Itosu gained permission to end the shroud of secrecy for those who wanted to learn forms of martial arts and started teaching Karate in Okinawan schools.
-This led to even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.
+History Of The Origins Of Karate At the turn of the 20th century, Anko Itosu gained permission to end the shroud of secrecy for those who wished to learn forms of martial arts and started teaching Karate in Okinawan schools.
+This led to even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the art to Japan in 1922.

 Funakoshi made many modifications to the art making it readily available to the Japanese including transforming the name and karate as we know it today was born.
 Towards the end of his life, Funakoshi was instrumental in forming the Japanese Karate Association (JKA) which set about making karate a world martial art by sending out its best instructors to teach it all over the globe.